yes-lab-covid-19/COVID-19-DBs/README.md

 ## References

-If you use our dataset or code, please cite our paper:
+If you use our dataset(s), please cite our paper:

 ```
 @article{ye2020satellite,